Ernest J. King: Marriage and Annapolis

 Group portrait taken aboard at Chefoo, China, circa 1905.
 King is at left.

 On returning to the United States, King rejoined his fiancée, Martha Rankin ("Mattie") Egerton, a Baltimore socialite he had met while at the Naval Academy.
 They had become engaged in January 1903.
 She was living at West Point, New York, with her sister Florence, who had married an Army officer, Walter D. Smith.
 King and Egerton were married in a ceremony in the West Point Cadet Chapel on 10 October 1905.
-They had six daughters, Claire, Elizabeth, Florence, Martha, Eleanor and Mildred; and a son, Ernest Joseph "Joe" King, Jr. Mattie stood out as the enabler for King's rise within the ranks, as she presided within the social monoculture among what her friend, Anne Briscoe Pye, described in the manual, The Navy Wife.
+They had six daughters, Claire, Elizabeth, Florence, Martha, Eleanor and Mildred; and a son, Ernest Joseph "Joe" King, Jr. Mattie was the enabler of King's rise within the ranks, as she presided within the social culture described by her friend Anne Briscoe Pye in the manual, The Navy Wife.